 2 Tablespoons fresh oregano leaves

 1 1/2 fresh jalapeño chilies (about 1 3/4 oz total), rinsed, stemmed, and seeded

 2 cloves garlic, peeled

-6 Tablespoons plus 1 Tablespoon organic extra virgin olive oil
+6 Tablespoons plus 1 Tablespoon organic extra virgin olive oil or macadamia nut oil

 5 Tablespoons lime juice